How To Have An Amazing Screen Free Week

 - Tablets are mainly used for travel and situations where one child has to wait for another such as swimming, karate, rugby etc. One of my children is completely not bothered by the iPad but my 5-year-old is obsessed with it so its important for me to monitor his use rather than let it get out of control.

-- It’s the simple things we remember as we get old, not the money we had spent on us or clothes we wore, it was the warmth of our parent’s hugs and the taste of a home cooked meal, or a chippy tea in front of coronation street.
+- It’s the simple things we remember as we get old, not the money we had spent on us, or the clothes we wore, it was the warmth of our parent’s hugs and the taste of a home cooked meal, or to share a chippy tea in front of coronation street.